sharrop/ai-jira/README.md

    - Disable unnecessary rules
    - Use more specific JQL filters

+4. **Tooling migration suggestions**
+   - The ToolingTransferRule identifies issues that may benefit from Git repository migration
+   - Suggestions appear for issues with "Tooling" labels or components
+   - Consider these recommendations for workflow modernization and development efficiency

 ### Debug Mode

 Enable detailed logging by modifying the checker scripts: